Oasis Design logo You are here: Home > Ecological systems design > Consulting

 About Oasis Design consulting

-Usually more can be gained by improving the connections between systems than by improving the systems.
-I can coordinate all specialists involved in a project to achieve a unified design consensus.
+Usually more can be gained by improving the connections between systems than by improving the component systems.
+To this end, we can coordinate the specialists involved in a project to achieve a unified and optimized design consensus.

-My best designs are for several intertwined systems in a complex, extreme environment.
-For example, a wilderness hot springs resort with several drastically different types of water, or a community with no water income at all for half of the year.
+We excel at growing edge integrated design for complex and unusual environments.
+For example, a wilderness hot springs resort with several drastically different types of water, or a community with no water income at all for most of the year.

-The earlier in the design phase you can involve me, and the more elements (greywater system, landscaping, architecture, water supply, energy efficiency…) I can have input to, the easier and cheaper it will be to accomplish more.
+The earlier in the design phase you can involve us, and the more elements we can have input to, the easier and less expensive it will be to accomplish more overall benefit.

-Note that the large number of inquiries we receive precludes lengthy unpaid preliminaries.
+Note that the number of inquiries we receive precludes lengthy unpaid preliminaries.

 Good luck with your project!